davidorban/netsocbook/en/BitGadaa.md

 #### 4.4.
 BitGadaa as a DAO

-A mathematical social contract like the Gadaa protocol can readily be encoded as as a set of smart contracts, forming what has come to be known as a Decentralized Autonomous Organization (DAO).
+A mathematical social contract like the Gadaa protocol can readily be encoded as a set of smart contracts, forming what has come to be known as a Decentralized Autonomous Organization (DAO).
 If a society (say the Oromo) chooses to govern itself with a DAO (say BitGadaa), a so-called Decentralized Autonomous Society (DAS) emerges.

 #### 4.5.
 Practicalities